doc4child/cheat-sheets/linuxbasics.md

 ## Aliases in Linux

-### To create permanent alias you can add it to .bashrc file like below
+### To create permanent up2date alias you can add it to .bash_alias file like below, for this .bashrc shoudl have code as stated below

 ```
-echo "alias up='sudo apt update && sudo apt upgrade'" >> ~/.bashrc
+echo "alias up2date='sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get autoremove -y && sudo apt-get autoclean -y'" >> ~/.bash_aliases
 ```

 https://fossbytes.com/alias-in-linux-how-to-use-create-permanent-aliases/